 Information that is typically part of a brochure: What type of information is usually included in brochures?

-- Corporate and Brand Identity is a must.: Introducing your company to prospects in the proper way is essential.
+- Store and Brand Identity is a must.: Introducing your company to prospects in the proper way is essential.

 - Sales Brochure: Many brochures contain pre-sales and ordering information